JordanChipley/JordanChipley/README.md

 Currently enrolled at Western Governors University, pursing a B.S in Cloud Computing.
 -----------------------

 Hello fellow Tech friends!
 Welcome to my GitHub page!
-I am really excited to share my Cloud/Tech journey with everyone!
-I am currently a student at Western Governors University (WGU) where I am pursing a B.S. in Cloud Computing.
-Currently I am studying to take the AWS Certified Cloud Practitioner (CCP) exam at the end of May 2024.
+I'm excited on being able to share my Cloud/Data Analytics projects with everyone thorugh out this journey!
+Some of my future plans are attending Western Governors University (WGU) in December of 2024 and starting my Masters of Science program in Data Analytics.
+For now I am studying to take the AWS Certified Cloud Practitioner (CCP) exam at the end of June 2024.

 * 🌍  I'm based in Missouri, United States
 * ✉️  You can contact me at [chipley09@gmail.com](mailto:chipley09@gmail.com)
-* 🧠  I'm learning AWS Cloud
+* 🧠  I'm learning AWS Cloud & Data Analytics
-* 🤝  I'm open to collaborating on Any Cloud Projects
+* 🤝  I'm open to collaborating on Any Cloud or Data Analystics Projects

 ### Skills